DavidSamuell/DavidSamuell.github.io/_pages/home.md

 <div style="margin-bottom: 2em">
- "Hello!
+ Hello!
 My name is <b>David</b> and welcome to my website.
 I'm a Computer Science Undergraduate at Binus University.
 I have a strong passion for the field of Machine and Deep Learning and am highly self motivated to constantly improve my skills and knowledge in the field.
 I like to work on projects on my sparetime and I believe that it's the best way to learn something new.
 I hope that you enjoy the articles I posted, cheers✌️.
  </div>